 Celestron was founded in 1964 by Tom Johnson, an electrical engineer.
 After a few years of experimenting with amateur telescope making, Johnson got the idea of forming a company selling compact, precision telescopes and ended up modifying the existing Schmidt-Cassegrain design into a more compact form factor and devised a “master block” method to produce Schmidt corrector plates en masse.

 Celestron originally sold blue-and-white Schmidt-Cassegrains to universities and wealthy amateurs, but entered the mass amateur market in the early 1970s with their original, orange-tube C8 – a telescope that is still sold today, more or less the same as it was nearly fifty years ago.
 The C5, C11, and C14, which are all still in manufacture today, followed, as did a “C90” Maksutov-Cassegrain (though the post-1990s ones share nothing in common with the original), along with their C9.25, which was introduced in the 1990s and their newer C6, introduced in 2006.

 Celestron has had numerous owners since its inception.
-Tom Johnson sold the company to a Swiss holding company Diethelm & Co in 1980.
-After some arguably poor management decisions led to Celestron being almost entirely eliminated (and nearly bought) by Meade Instruments, their biggest competitor, Diethelm sold Celestron to the “department-store telescope” manufacturer Tasco in 1998.
+Tom Johnson sold the company to a Swiss holding company, Diethelm & Co., in 1980.
+After some arguably poor management decisions led to Celestron being almost entirely eliminated (and nearly bought) by Meade Instruments, their biggest competitor.
+Diethelm sold Celestron to the “department-store telescope” manufacturer Tasco in 1998.

-Afterwards Celestron briefly became employee-owned before being bought by the Chinese company Synta Technology Corp in 2005.
+Afterward, Celestron briefly became employee-owned before being bought by the Chinese company Synta Technology Corp in 2005.

-Other Celestron Telescopes
+Celestron Telescopes Reviewed By Us